Navigating the toy aisle

 My child only likes toys that correspond to their gender

-If your child has mostly been exposed to toys that “match” their gender, it’s only natural that they prefer them.
-They’re simply doing what they’ve been taught.
+If your child has mostly been exposed to toys that “match” their gender, it’s only natural that they develop a preference.
+They have learned that those are the toys they are expected to play with.
 But it’s not too late to broaden their horizons and introduce them to something new.
 To encourage them to use a new toy, try joining in during playtime.
-Who knows?
-Your son may love taking care of his teddy bear with Dad!
 Keep in mind that it’s important to avoid putting pressure on your child.
 Let them choose whichever toy interests them.

 Focus on variety